 Consolidated bonds may be issued to raise short-, intermediate-, or long-term funds for the FHLBanks.
-Consolidated bonds are issued with either fixed-rate coupon payment terms or variable-rate coupon payment terms and have maturities ranging from three months to 30 years.
+Consolidated bonds are issued with either fixed-rate coupon payment terms or variable-rate coupon payment terms and typically have maturities ranging from three months to 30 years.
 To meet the specific needs of both the FHLBanks and certain investors in consolidated obligations, both fixed-rate and variable-rate consolidated bonds may contain features that result in complex coupon payment terms and call options.
 Consolidated bonds can be issued and distributed through negotiated or competitive bidding (auction) transactions with approved dealers or directly to approved institutional investors without the use of a dealer of consolidated obligations.
-Consolidated bonds outstanding were \$695.4 billion and \$441.0 billion, and represented 60% and 68% of total consolidated obligations outstanding, at December 31, 2022 and 2021.
+Consolidated bonds outstanding were \$904.6 billion and \$695.4 billion, and represented 76% and 60% of total consolidated obligations outstanding, at December 31, 2023 and 2022.